-Smart Contracts for the layman: Pros and cons of the new way of building relationships
+Smart Contracts – Pros and cons for the building relationships

 What is a traditional contract?

 It is simply a notarized piece of paper that details actions that are to be performed under certain conditions.
 Let’s assume there’s a group of individuals who would like to establish rules of how and under which conditions certain values are to be allocated.
 They need guarantees.
 That’s why they will constitute a contract.
-This paper doesn’t control the actions fulfillment, but only assures it.
-In case something is done against the contract terms, there’s a court — trusted face of justice, that will work things out if you show enough evidence of lawless actions.
+This paper doesn’t control the fulfillment of the action, but only assures it.
+In case something is done against the contract terms, there’s a court—trusted face of justice, that will work things out if you show enough evidence of lawless actions.

 The idea of a programmable contract

-A Smart contract is a programmable contract, ordinarily, executed in a decentralized environment.
+A Smart Contract is a programmable contract, ordinarily, executed in a decentralized environment.
 Just like the paper contract, it specifies the conditions.
-Along with that, since the smart contract is basically the program code, it carries out actions (which is impossible when we deal with the paper one).
+Along with that, since the smart contract is basically the program code, it carries out actions (which is impossible when we deal with paper one).